 The Competitive Blind Spot: What Your Competitors Changed Last Month That You Missed

-Most small businesses check competitors once — at startup.
+Most practices check competitors once — at startup.
 After that, they operate blind.
-The market shifts around them and they find out when a client mentions it.
+The market shifts around them and they find out when a patient mentions it.

 What does competitor blindness actually cost?